 Our School offers a before and after school child care program called Aventuras.
 Please contact Aventuras at aventuras@isla.school if you are interested in care for your student(s).

 Open communication between home and school is critical to your child’s success.
-Conferences, open houses, report cards, weekly packets, individual learning plans, e-mails and newsletters are some of the formal ways we use to keep you informed about your child’s school experiences.
-Please check your child’s backpack or book bag regularly for notes.
-Please keep us informed.
-ISLA currently uses an application called Pick up Patrol for the following instances
+Conferences, open houses, report cards, weekly packets, individual learning plans, emails and newsletters are some of the formal ways we use to keep you informed about your child’s school experiences.
+Please email or call the school for the following events:

 Parent-student-teacher conferences are scheduled in the fall and spring.
 The purpose of fall conferences is to provide an opportunity for the parent/guardian and teacher to share information about the child and set goals.
 The purpose of the spring conference is to review progress to that point.